santi-raigoza/CookieClicker/README.md

 Using MASM this cookie clicker was created by Jacob Woods and Santiago Raigoza

 RUNNING THE GAME:
-download main.asm and can run simply in visual studio code by clicking "start without debugging"
+download main.asm and can run simply in visual studio code by "building solution" and then "start without debugging"

 CONTROLS:
 Space bar,